eteran/nedit-ng/README.md

 	   nedit users) have grown to appreciate.
 A change in regex engine would likely require a rework on the syntax highlighting algorithm.
-	3. The original highligher has some insider information of the regex implementation which is uses in order to be more efficient.
+	3. The original highligher has some insider information of the regex implementation which it uses in order to be more efficient.
 I could fake this information, but at the cost of efficiency.

 ### Improvements already available: